tite-5G00FY11/2023-wk14-final-project-JohannesJau/README.md

 # 2023-wk14-final-project-JohannesJau
 2023-wk14-final-project-JohannesJau created by GitHub Classroom

-Simple web page to display weather data: https://homepages.tuni.fi/johannes.tolvanen (Data is not displayed because -> "xed Content: The page at 'https://homepages.tuni.fi/johannes.tolvanen/' was loaded over HTTPS, but requested an insecure resource 'http://webapi19sa-1.course.tamk.cloud/v1/weather'.
-This request has been blocked; the content must be served over HTTPS. l"
+Simple web page to display weather data: https://homepages.tuni.fi/johannes.tolvanen (Data is not displayed because -> "Mixed Content: The page at 'https://homepages.tuni.fi/johannes.tolvanen/' was loaded over HTTPS, but requested an insecure resource 'http://webapi19sa-1.course.tamk.cloud/v1/weather'.
+This request has been blocked; the content must be served over HTTPS. l" Did not have time to fix that.